princefelix-23/CST8915_Assignment2/README.md

 ---

-1. Containerize with Docker: Ensure each microservices are containerized and build the Docker image and ensure it is ready for cloud-based environments.
+1. Containerize with Docker: Ensure each microservices are containerized and built the `Docker Image` and ensure it is ready for cloud-based environments.
-2. Azure Services: Ensure `Azure Service Bus` and `Azure OpenAI` is configured and secretsa re included in the yaml fiel
+2. Azure Services: Ensure `Azure Service Bus` and `Azure OpenAI` is configured and secrets are included in the yaml file

 ### Step 1: Install `kubectl`